COVID-19 SA Border Information for Essential Travellers

 Road Border Entry Requirements

-As of 12.01 19 July 21 - The cross border corridor is defined as the area 40 km either side of the border.
-Essential Travellers, returning SA residents, people genuinely relocating and people escaping Domestic Violence, are subject to Level 4 requirements - Victoria Essential Traveller Table
+The cross border corridor is defined as the area 70 km either side of the border.
+Essential Travellers, returning SA residents, people genuinely relocating and people escaping Domestic Violence, are subject to Level 4 requirements.

 All Commercial Transport and Freight Service operators into South Australia are required to complete a cross border registration form at least 72 hours prior to arrival.
 Those who completed Essential Traveller cross border registrations are NOT required to update their cross border status and can still travel on their current approvals.

 Operators with an Approved Essential Traveller Application that is due to expire on any date in January 2021 have automatically had their approval extended for a period of six months.
 There is no requirement to make a new application.
 Operators whose application expired prior to January 2021 are required to reapply using the current process.